kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D33
 I spent half day away from home renewing my ID, but after that I worked creating filters and sorters for my Issue Tracker.

+### R2D34
+I woke up feeling sick with the flu, however I made good progress on an Issue Sorter dropdown component for my project.